AymericFerreira/spineReconstruction/README.md

 ### Utilisation

 Put your images to reconstruct in "Images" folder.
+Images must be in grayscale tiff format .
 Launch the script with the command `python main.py` in the root of the repo.
 If everything works you will see a window to assist you for the segmentation :
 ![Segmentation window](https://github.com/AymericFerreira/spineReconstruction/blob/master/resultExamples/segmentation.png)